How Long Before Dogs Can Walk on Grass Seed?

 As mentioned above, when you seed in early fall, you can let the coming dead leaves and subsequent snow provide some protection between your pooch and the lawn.
 But, if you have to plant the grass seed in spring, then you should cover your lawn with an inch of mulch.
 Doing this will protect the lawn from your dog and provide moisture.

 But, for areas that don’t receive much snow or have too many trees, it might be best to set down grass seed before the rainy season.
-Yet there are some areas that don’t see much rainfall.
+Yet some areas don’t see much rainfall.
 In this case, try to plant the seed when it best suits your schedule and keep your dog off of it as much as possible.

 If you have to seed the entire lawn, the time of year won’t matter much.
 You will have to devise a plan of action in which to keep your dog away from it.